Tomciii/CI-CD-Pipeline/README.md

 Structure of the project:

 # Frontend
 The repository consists of a Angular Frontend project including a Jenkinsfile.
-The frontend will be containerized via Docker.
+The frontend should be containerized via Docker.

 The content will be:
 - A Home page